Got 'til It's Gone: Background and release

-In 1996, Janet Jackson renewed her contract with company Virgin Records for $80 million—the largest recording contract in history at that time and a breakthrough she achieved for the second time in her career.
-She then began developing her sixth studio album, The Velvet Rope, which chronicled Jackson's struggle with depression and intimacy.
-In an interview for MTV, she discussed how the depression had made her frequently sad and caused her to take breaks from her music career.
+In 1996, Janet Jackson renewed her contract with company Virgin Records for $80 million—the largest recording contract up to that time and a breakthrough she achieved for the second time in her career.
+She then began developing her sixth album, The Velvet Rope, drawing from her struggles with depression and intimacy.
+In an interview for MTV, she discussed how frequent depression caused her to take breaks from her music career.
 She felt this was heightened by her estrangement from the rest of the Jackson family.
-Jimmy Jam was aware of Jackson's depression during the writing of the album, noticing how she would spontaneously cancel recording sessions and appear constantly troubled.
+Jimmy Jam was aware of Jackson's difficulty, noticing how she would spontaneously cancel recording sessions and frequently appear troubled.
 Jackson discussed "Got 'til It's Gone" and The Velvet Rope album during an interview with Rolling Stone, saying:

 Singing these songs has meant digging up pain that I buried a long time ago.
 It's been hard and sometimes confusing.
 But I've had to do it.
 I've been burying pain my whole life.
 It's like kicking dirt under the carpet.
 At some point there's so much dirt that you start to choke.
 Well, I've been choking.
 My therapy came in writing these songs.
 Then I had to find the courage to sing them or else suffer the consequences – a permanent case of the blues.

 The song's music video and promotional photos were the first glimpse of the new image Jackson developed for The Velvet Rope campaign, which combined elements from Gothic and African cultures and consisted of red hair, nasal and body piercings, and several tattoos.
-In an interview with Dotmusic, she commented how she was a fan of Joni Mitchell's work, and that she knew she wanted a rapper on this album, but didn't know who and on what song she could do that, until she found Q-Tip was the "perfect person" for "Got 'til It's Gone".
-She also described his voice as "mellow and laid-back like the vocal".
+In an interview with Dotmusic, she commented how she was a fan of Joni Mitchell's work, and that she knew she wanted a rapper on this album, but did not know who and on what song she could do that, until she found Q-Tip was the "perfect person" for "Got 'til It's Gone".
+She described his voice as "mellow and laid-back like the vocal".
 "Got 'til It's Gone" was serviced to multiple airplay formats, including pop, urban, rhythmic, and adult contemporary/jazz, on September 2, 1997, as the lead single from The Velvet Rope.
 In the United Kingdom, Virgin released the song on September 22, 1997, as a CD single, a 12-inch vinyl single, and a cassette single.
 Later that year, on November 10, a two-disc 12-inch single was released.
 In Japan, a CD single was issued on October 29, 1997.